-What Is Packaging Design And Why Is It Important?
+What Is Packaging Design and Why Is Packaging Design Important?

-Let’s start with some of the basics of package design.
+Let’s start with the basic rules of packaging design.

 The 3 Ps of Packaging